frederic-perez/AmE-dictionary/data/dictionary.md

 __brassiere__ _n_
 __brassy__ _She is brassy, funny, and smart._
 __bratty__
 __bravado__ _n_ :three: If you act with bravado, you are making a bold showy statement.
 Picture a cowboy bursting through saloon doors in an old western, and you can picture bravado.
-The noun bravado is derived from the French and Italian words meaning "bragging and boasting," and it is related to the word bravo.
-Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: "It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners." _But I went into it with a certain bravado._
+The noun bravado is derived from the French and Italian words meaning “bragging and boasting,” and it is related to the word bravo.
+Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: “It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners.” _But I went into it with a certain bravado._
 __bravura__
 __brawn__ Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle
 __bray__ _v_ :three::hammer: (brayed, braying) _Donkey’s braying._
-__brazen__ _adj_ :four: With brazen disregard for the sign that said "no cellphones please" the woman took a long call in the doctor’s office waiting room.
+__brazen__ _adj_ :four: With brazen disregard for the sign that said “no cellphones please” the woman took a long call in the doctor’s office waiting room.
 Brazen refers to something shocking, done shamelessly. _Brazen lyrics._
 __brazenly__ :two::hammer:
 __brazenness__ _n_ The state or quality of being impudent or arrogantly self-confident.
 __brazer__